ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ---

 ![Text](/images/Designer.png){: .align-right width="300px"}
-🏫 I'm a mathematician at Durham University.
+🏫 I'm a junior data scientist at TEXT.

-🔬 My research focuses on phase transitions in strongly correlated random processes inspired by models in physics and computer science.
+🔬 Previously I research phase transitions in strongly correlated random processes that are inspired by models in physics and computer science.

 🤖 I have a strong interest in deep learning, AI safety and ensuring advances in machine learning benefits humanity.